 - miR or gene modulation via specific precursors/viruses or antagonists/siRNAs/shRNAs

-Studies are performed in collaboration with the research group of “Cardiovascular Phenotyping and Translational Strategies”.
+Studies are performed in collaboration with the research groups of “Cardiovascular Phenotyping and Translational Strategies” and "Ex vivo technologies".
 Our main focus is on cardiac remodelling after MI and cardiac ischemia/reperfusion (IR) injury.
 Here, we try to interfere with novel miR therapeutics and further translational research also aims for transfer in larger animals.
 In addition, assays for peripheral angiogenesis testing are used (e.g. angioreactors).

 1. NcRNAs in the vasculature